Child Safety at Home: Ensuring a Secure Environment for All Ages

 • Supervision: Supervise interactions between pets and young children to prevent accidents.

 • Education: Teach children how to approach and handle pets gently.
 Pets are friendly unless someone does something to hurt them.
-However, there are some pets like retrievers, kids can lay on them and the dog doesn't even flinch.

 5. Outdoor Safety: